 On November 15, 2019, we entered into an amendment to extend the maturity date of our credit agreement and a related revolving bank note from November 15, 2019 to November 15, 2022 and to modify certain other terms and financial covenants.
 On August 28, 2020, we entered into the third amendment to our credit agreement and a security agreement over certain assets.
 The third amendment adds a liquidity covenant and revises other financial covenants.
 The revolving amount of the agreement and note remains at \$35,000, including up to \$20,000 for commercial and standby letters of credit.
-The credit agreement and amendments require us to be in compliance with certain financial ratios and other covenants and contain customary events of default, including failure to comply with covenants, failure to pay or discharge material judgments and taxes, bankruptcy, failure to pay loans and fees, and change of control.
+The credit agreement and amendments require us to be in compliance with certain financial ratios, including the most sensitive covenant of interest bearing debt to earnings before income taxes, depreciation, and amortization of less than 2.5; and other covenants and contain customary events of default, including failure to comply with covenants, failure to pay or discharge material judgments and taxes, bankruptcy, failure to pay loans and fees, and change of control.
 The occurrence of an event of default by us would permit the lenders to terminate their commitments and accelerate loans repayment, obtain securitized assets, and require collateralization of outstanding letters of credit.
-As of October 31, 2020, \$15,000 had been advanced to us under the loan portion of the line of credit, and the balance of letters of credit outstanding was approximately \$6,853.
+As of January 30, 2021, \$15,000 had been advanced to us under the loan portion of the line of credit, which is included in the "Other long-term obligations" line item in our condensed consolidated balance sheets, and the balance of letters of credit outstanding was approximately \$6,710.
+As of January 30, 2021, \$13,290 of the credit facility remains in place and available.

 We are sometimes required to obtain bank guarantees or other financial instruments for display installations and utilize a global bank to provide such instruments.
 If we are unable to complete the installation work, our customer would draw on the banking arrangement, and the bank would subrogate its loss to Daktronics restricted cash accounts.
-As of October 31, 2020, we had \$3,122 of such instruments outstanding.
+As of January 30, 2021, we had \$3,637 of such instruments outstanding.

-As of October 31, 2020, we were in compliance with all applicable bank loan covenants.
+As of January 30, 2021, we were in compliance with all applicable bank loan covenants.